 One of the concerns that TPR had was that the incumbent trustees had invested assets in inappropriate and unorthodox investments without taking appropriate advice, as required by pensions legislation.
 These assets were generally illiquid and/or of uncertain value.
-Since its appointment Dalriada has recovered, either in full or in part, the majority of those inappropriate and unorthodox investments, other than those investments made in the form of loans to members of other Ark schemes.
 Where the Trustee is not in a position to currently realise some or all of those assets, these are set out in Appendix B. This Statement only applies to those assets that the Trustee has been able to recover and realise such that they are capable of being invested in accordance with this Statement.
 As and when the Trustee is able to recover and realise these unorthodox investments, such funds will be invested in line with this Statement.

 The Trustee's aim is to recover what funds it can for members, resolve any associated tax or legal issues and, thereafter, to allow members to transfer the value of their pension pots to alternative, more appropriate arrangements and wind-up the Scheme at the earliest opportunity.
-Given the level of uncertainty over the value of the assets of the Scheme, principally related to the recovery of the loans to members and the potential tax charges, the Trustee is not currently in a position to settle benefits from the Scheme, but even if it was, it is not intended to offer members decumulation options under the Scheme.
+Given the level of uncertainty over the value of the assets of the Scheme the Trustee is not currently in a position to settle benefits from the Scheme, but even if it was, it is not intended to offer members decumulation options under the Scheme.
 Given the irregular nature of the Scheme, the time frame for this is uncertain and may extend to a number of years.